Sinking of MV Sewol: Effects of the turn

-Later analysis of Sewols track chart by the Ministry of Oceans and Fisheries revealed that the ship's Automatic Identification System (AIS) had stopped collecting data from 8:48:37 to 8:49:13; consequently, the Ministry and the Jindo VTS lost thirty-six seconds of data.
-While earlier reports and investigations believed that there was a power outage, Huh Yong-bum, the head of the expert advisory panel on the police-prosecution joint investigation team, testified that the AIS failure was due to system limitations and that the failure did not affect the steering.
+A Ministry of Oceans and Fisheries analysis of Sewols track chart discovered that the ship's Automatic Identification System (AIS) did not collect data for a 36 second period from 8:48:37 to 8:49:13.
+The failure was initially attributed to a power outage.
+Huh Yong-bum, the head of the expert advisory panel on the police-prosecution joint investigation team, later testified that the AIS failure was due to system limitations and that it did not affect the steering.

 According to the joint investigation team, Sewols sharp turn was a combined result produced by the steering error and the lessened restoring force caused by overloading; however, investigations did not show any malfunctions with the generator or the battery.
 From 8:49:26, AIS data showed the ship's angular velocity accelerated from 0.29 degrees per second (dps) to 0.83, 1.00, and 2.00 until 8:49:39; these readings were consistent with previous testing data gained from earlier tests conducted on an empty Sewol.
 Consequently, the ship herself listed twenty degrees into the water at 8:49:40, causing cargo to fall to one side of the ship.
 The impact caused the ship's gyroscope to erroneously record angular velocities of 15 dps at 8:49:40, 14 dps the next second, and minus 11 dps the following second.
 Given that the shifted cargo effectively compounded the destabilizing effect, the ship tilted ten degrees further into the water.
 Passengers also reported hearing a loud "bang".